Chancellor Rishi Sunak rules out extra Treasury cash for Aberdeen to ease the blow of return to lockdown - Evening Express

-Chancellor Rishi Sunak has indicated the Treasury will not provide extra cash for Aberdeen to help the city with the reimposition of lockdown restrictions.
+Chancellor Rishi Sunak has indicated the Treasury will not provide extra cash for Aberdeen to help the city with the reintroduction of lockdown restrictions.

 On a visit to Scotland, Mr Sunak said it was for the Scottish Government to provide support during local lockdowns, as he warned the UK Government’s furlough scheme cannot go on indefinitely.